-Youth on the Air is a program for and by young amateur radio operators in the Americas, closely modeled after the Youngsters on the Air program in IARU Region 1 (Europe & Africa).
+Youth on the Air is a program for and by young amateur radio operators in the Americas, closely modeled after the Youngsters on the Air program in IARU Region 1 (Europe, Africa & Middle East).
 The goal of the program is to build skills and foster lasting friendships and mentors with younger hams.
 This web site and our social media sites is a connecting place for groups and events like YARC, YCP, and other activities for young hams.

 YOTA, in the Americas, is funded through Electronic Applications Radio Service (EARS), Inc., an Indiana and 501(c)(3) non-profit, charitable organization dedicated to education and service through wireless technologies.
 Donations made to EARS go directly to fund YOTA camp expenses, and are eligible to be tax deductible.
 Check with your tax professional.
 A receipt with the appropriate tax ID numbers is available upon request.